adamkwhite/toronto-public-library-search-browser-extension/README.md

 1. Clone or download this repository
 2. Open Chrome/Edge and go to `chrome://extensions/` (Chrome) or `edge://extensions/` (Edge)
-3. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the appropriate spot for your browser
 4. Click "Load unpacked" and select the extension directory
 5. The extension should now appear in your extensions list